 Research title: The role of identity within educational contexts

-My EdD research draws upon my professional experience in educational governance, policy, and strategy, and specifically focuses on how the professional contexts university academics find themselves situated within can shape and impact their professional identities and practices.
-As a sector we find ourselves positioned within increasingly dilemmatic spaces that are defined by the social, political, and economic structural issues we face.
+My main research focus examines the effects of neoliberal ideology on the formation and maintenance of academic identities within the university space.
+I use Foucauldian theory on governmentality, discipline, and care of the self, and Bourdieusian theory on habitus, field, capital, and the use symbolic violence, in order to understand how academic identities are positioned and influenced by social, economic and political structural issues in the university space.
 Neoliberal philosophy saw its influence on higher education solidified with successive social, political, and economic moves in national and international education policy progressively implemented since the 1970's.
 Higher Education has become increasingly market focused, and the effects of this on learning, teaching, and the lived experiences of both staff and students in the sector have become all encompassing.
 My research interests therefore extend to the impact of these changes on student and professional identities and how the sector can negotiate the continuously shifting sands neoliberally-inspired educational policy presents.
-Theoretically I align myself with Foucauldian and Bourdieusian schools of thought, especially with reference to the roles of governmentality and symbolic violence in shaping educational identities.

 I have a significant interest in the Social Identity Approach (SIA) to understanding how individuals identify with groups and engage in group behaviour.
 Whilst my previous research work has examined the SIA in connection to memory within the areas of gender, religious, and political identification, my focus has become orientated towards examining the potential role SIA can play in understanding educationally-based group identification and its impact on both the academic and social experiences of staff and students engaged in Education settings.

 Synthesising Sociology and Psychology in the field of Identity Studies